icefallgames/SCICompanion/SCICompanion/Docs/source/audiofiles.rst

 You can force the audio files to be re-packaged into resource.aud or resource.sfx by using *Tools->Repackage Audio*.
 You'll need to do this if you're running the game externally (i.e. not from within |scicomp|) and you want to be using your latest audio changes.

-From *Tools->Audio Preferences", you can also force a repackage of all audio files (instead of just those that |scicomp| thinks are out of date).
+From *Tools->Audio Preferences*, you can also force a repackage of all audio files (instead of just those that |scicomp| thinks are out of date).

 You can also clear out the audio file cache completely.
 This means you will *lose* any new audio files that have not been repackaged.
 You will also lose the audio negatives for any recordings you have made in |scicomp|.